raedaltaki/taskinator/README.md

 ## Description

-taskmaster-pro is a task managment Application that helps you organize your tasks based on their status and time
+taskinator is a task managment Application that helps you organize your tasks based on their status

 ## Installation